valoeghese/Jason-Basic/README.md

 High quality programming language to implement the most important programs in.

-There are some examples in the repository, but some of them were made before labels were not allowed to have spaces, so keep that in mind.
+There are some examples in the Examples folder you can check out.

 # Syntax